razziel89/mdslw/README.md

 - Collapse all consecutive whitespace into a single space.
   While doing so, preserve both [non-breaking spaces] and linebreaks that are preceded by [non-breaking spaces].
-- Before line wrapping, replace all spaces in link texts by non-breaking spaces.
+- Before line wrapping, replace all spaces in link texts by [non-breaking spaces].
 - Wrap lines that are longer than the maximum line width (80 characters by default) without splitting words or splitting at [non-breaking spaces] while also keeping indents in tact.